 It is taught in a highly interactive manner and is dedicated to aspects of interrogating BIM IT platforms in a manner that informs Learners how to utilise available BIM information better, to prepare accurate project cost plans and estimates during the project phases defined by the buildingSMART Australasia BIM framework.
 The subject allows students the opportunity to prepare and refine project estimates/cost plans that align with the BIM framework phases, and with a focus on Lean approaches to construction.

-5D-BIM (Cost Modelling) is one of four specialised microcredentials available.
+5D-BIM (Cost Modelling) is one of eight specialised microcredentials available.

 What are the key benefits?

-- Delivered by industry experts, this course is delivered over a three (3) day on-campus workshop.
+- Delivered by industry experts, this course is delivered over a three (3) day workshop.

-- On-campus participants will be provided with an exclusive welcome session and tour of the campus prior to commencing the first workshop, with access granted to all on-campus facilities, including the library and Sports Centre.
+- On-campus participants will be provided with an exclusive welcome session prior to commencing the first workshop.

 - Successfully completing the course will equip participants with a microcredential digital certificate.